ethancaballero/description2code/README.md

 ## License
 I don't "own" the data scraped.
 Codechef and CodeForces or their users or something technically own it (or maybe they don't; idk).
 I don't know what the legal_preferences/data_licenses of Codechef and CodeForces and their users are.

-I'm fine with you using this dataset and scraping code however you want.
+I'm fine with you using this dataset and scraping code however you want, just make sure to cite this repo if you use the dataset for (ml) research.